rdev110/Natour-With-React/README.md

 - npm or yarn
 - A bundler/setup (e.g., Create React App, Vite, Next.js, or custom Webpack) — this README assumes a basic Create React App style project.

+## 🎨 Credits

+The SCSS/CSS styling used in this project is adapted from Jonas Schmedtmann’s course/tutorial.
+All design credit for the original styles belongs to them.
+I have only reused and integrated it into a React component structure.

 ## Getting Started

 ### 1. Clone / copy repository